Thomas Keane (Game Director, Godolphin Games)

 Released in 2022, Unknown Number achieved recognition for its "innovative voice-controlled mechanics" that "scratch the surface of what may be possible in the future" (Metro UK).
 Crucially, the project starts to establish some ground rules for a new voice-led genre: the First Person Talker.

-This talk discusses the team's initial design assumptions, how they failed in playtesting, and proposes generalisable solutions.
-The session is useful for any developers exploring voice-controlled gaming, now or in the future – enabling them to leapfrog the pain, and find the fun in "talking".
+This talk discusses the team's initial design assumptions, how they failed in playtesting, and proposes generalizable solutions.
+The session is useful for any developers exploring voice-controlled gaming, now or in the future–enabling them to leapfrog the pain and find the fun in "talking."

 Takeaway

-This talk offers attendees six rules for designing voice-controlled games.
-It reveals the many pitfalls of developing games in this space, and presents a set of solutions – covering everything from puzzle design to interface design, narrative framing to 'quality of life' features.
+Attendees will learn the six rules for designing voice-controlled games, along with the many pitfalls of developing games in this space, and receive a set of solutions–covering everything from puzzle design to interface design, narrative framing to "quality of life" features.

 Intended Audience

-This talk is for any developers exploring the world of voice-controlled games – currently or in the future.
+This is for developers exploring the world of voice-controlled games–currently or in the future.
 More broadly, it appeals to anyone interested in the impact of emerging technologies on the field of game design.
 It starts at first principles, so no prior knowledge is necessary.